Spectre907YT/Arion-Air_Superiority/README.md

 # Arion - Air Superiority
 An Endless Sky plugin that adds a variety of things to endless sky, including:

--Real life fighters
+- Real life fighters
--Real life bombers
+- Real life bombers
--Ace combat super planes
+- Ace combat super planes
--Xenonauts fighters
+- Xenonauts fighters
--A bunch of new H2H weapons based on real life weapons -New outfits
+- A bunch of new H2H weapons based on real life weapons
+- New outfits
--New and powerful weapons
+- New and powerful weapons
--Superweapons
+- Superweapons
--Custom ships
+- Custom ships
--Some new missions and jobs
+- Some new missions and jobs
--ETC
+- ETC

 To get access to some of the content visit Earth, Valhalla, Hephaestus or Bourne.
 Perhaps do a short "campaign" there to get all of the content, or simply either finish the main campaign or eliminate a lot of enemies.